-ID Numbers for Paid Preparers
+Identification Numbers for Paid Preparers

-If you pay someone else to prepare your return, that person must also include an ID number where asked.
+If you pay someone else to prepare your return, that person must also include an identification number where requested.

-A paid preparer may use any of the following.
+A paid preparer may use any of the following:

-- his or her PTIN
+- his or her PTIN,

-- his or her SSN
+- his or her SSN, or

-- the EIN for the business
+- the EIN for the business.

-A paid preparer who fails to include the proper ID numbers may be subject to a penalty.
+A paid preparer who fails to include the proper identification number may be subject to a penalty.